sarah5aled152/SImple-NoteApp/README.md

 # Simple Note App

 ## Overview
 The Simple Note App is a single-page application (SPA) that allows users to manage notes.
-Users can add, edit, and delete notes through a clean and user-friendly interface.
+Users can add, edit, and delete notes.
 This app uses vanilla JavaScript for functionality and demonstrates basic HTML, CSS, and JavaScript integration.

-## Features
-1. **Add Notes**: Users can click the "Add Note" button to open a form where they can input a note title and description.
-2. **Edit Notes**: Each note has an edit button, allowing users to modify the content.
-3. **Delete Notes**: Each note also includes a delete button for easy removal.
-4. **SPA Approach**: The app dynamically updates the DOM without page reloads.

 ## Folder Structure
 ```